Hosted by Brooklyn Public Library · EN

 Previous podcast series:

-Borrowed and Banned is our limited series about America's ideological war with its bookshelves.
-From September to December 2023, we released ten episodes featuring the stories of students on the frontlines, librarians and teachers whose livelihoods are endangered when they speak up, and writers whose books have become political battleground.
+Borrowed and Banned is BPL's Peabody-nominated series about America's ideological war with its bookshelves.
+From September to December 2023, we released ten episodes featuring the stories from students, librarians, and teachers on the frontlines of intellectual freedom, and writers whose books have become political battleground.
+This series also won a Webby Award and was nominated for an Ambie Award.

-Borrowed, BPL's flagship podcast, is a narrative series about superhero librarians, neighborhood stories and what it means to be a free, democratic place in today’s changing world.
-We tell stories about libraries during natural disasters, the challenges of homelessness, and NYC’s fraught relationship with trash.
+BPL's Anthem Award-winning podcast is a narrative show about superhero librarians, neighborhood stories, and what it means to be a free, democratic place in today’s changing world.
+We’ve told stories about libraries during natural disasters, the challenges of homelessness, and NYC’s fraught relationship with trash.

 For transcripts, pictures, book lists, and resources, please visit our web page: bklynlib.org/podcasts